Stichting-CROW/datastandaard-fietsparkeren/docs/tabular/chap/1-notation.md

 ## Sheets, Layers, Files

 In a XLSX-file, different column layouts MUST be in different Sheets (not in-sheet Tables).
-In a Shapefile of Geopackage, different column layouts MUST be in different Layers.
+In a Shapefile or Geopackage, different column layouts MUST be in different Layers.
 When using CSV files, each column layouts MUST belong in a different file.

 ## Datatypes